- Overview of the Dowland Ansteys

 John Anstey was born in Dowland in 1867 to father Aaron Anstey.
 He married Sarah Anne Northcott (b 1869 Iddesleigh) in 1893 and they had children in Iddesleigh:

-- Arthur William Anstey (b 1895, died February 1916.
-The ‘Western Times‘ reported on 15 February 1916 “Death of Mr A. W. Anstey of Iddesleigh.
+- Arthur William Anstey (b 1895, we cannot locate him in the 1911 Census.
+He died February 1916 – the ‘Western Times‘ reported on 15 February 1916 “Death of Mr A. W. Anstey of Iddesleigh.
 Profound regret is extended to Mr and Mrs John Anstey of Smytham Farm, Iddesleigh, in the great loss they have sustained in the death of their second son, Arthur William.
 Taken ill on Monday of last week, he was removed to the North Devon Infirmary at Barnstaple the following Thursday for an operation to be performed.
 Despite all that medical skill and careful nursing could do however, he passed away early yesterday morning.
 Deceased was twenty years of age and full of promise for a successful future…“.
 The ‘Exeter and Plymouth Gazette‘ on 25 February 1916 added “Appendicitis developed…heart failure intervened and death took place…Mourners were Mr and Mrs John Anstey (parents), Messrs Fred and Albert Anstey (brothers), Mr and Mrs W. Anstey (Upcott), Miss Susan Anstey (Dolton); Mr T. Anstey (Barwick), Mr J. Anstey (Duke York), and Mr Albert Anstey (Fursdon)…“);

 - Reginald Frederick Anstey (b 1897 – an Anstey Hero)